opencs/java-dto-utils/README.md

 # java-dto-utils
 A simple set of APIs that helps the implementation of DTOs in Java.

+# License
-## License: BSD 3-Clause "New" or "Revised" License
+BSD 3-Clause "New" or "Revised" License